The 15 Man Utd players let go by Solskjaer & how they’ve fared since

-The United squad was in need of an overhaul when Solskjaer took over, and he hasn’t been afraid to get rid of some big names at Old Trafford.
+The United squad was in need of an overhaul when Solskjaer took over in 2018, and he wasn’t shy in getting rid of some big names at Old Trafford.

-We’ve taken a look at the 13 players to leave the Red Devils on a permanent basis since Solskjaer took over to see how they have subsequently fared.
+We’ve taken a look at the 15 players to leave the Red Devils on a permanent basis during the Norwegian’s tenure to see how they have subsequently fared.
 Note: we’ve only included players who have made five or more first-team appearances for United.

 Fellaini was a regular in the team under Jose Mourinho but was sold to Shandong Luneng in February 2019 after playing just 31 minutes under Solskjaer.

-He also played in the 2020 Chinese FA Cup final, helping Shandong Luneng beat Jiangsu FC 2-0.
+He also played in the Chinese FA Cup final that year, helping Shandong Luneng beat Jiangsu FC 2-0.

 Herrera was a fan favourite at Old Trafford but called time on a five-year stay at the club when his contract expired in 2019.

-The Spanish international joined PSG on a five-year deal in 2019 but Injury problems limited him to just eight Ligue 1 appearances in his debut season.
+The Spain international joined PSG on a five-year deal in 2019 but Injury problems limited him to just eight Ligue 1 appearances in his debut season.

 Despite being club captain, Valencia only made two appearances under Solskjaer and was released by United at the end of the 2018-19 season.

 He moved to LDU Quito on a free transfer and helped them win the Copa Ecuador and the Supercopa Ecuador.

 The 36-year-old agreed to terminate his contract with the club due to their economic issues and joined Mexican side Queretaro in November 2020.